The starting salary for this role is £31,273 per annum, working 36 hours per week.

 For more information please find the full job description below and refer to this before submitting your application.
 We also invite you to read our Life at Surrey handbook to see insights of the culture at Surrey and how as a valued employee, you can help shape our Council.Additional Information

-This is a 18 month secondment / fixed term contract.
+This is a 24-month fixed term contract/ secondment opportunity.

 We look forward to receiving your application, please click on the apply online button below to submit.